News - Comments

 comedy seems to be gone and it feels like a very straightforward action

-thriller with a more believable scenario.
+thriller.
 It only takes place a couple of years

 after the first movie and Snake's consequences is taken in consideration.
 Snake